Manishatomar/Rockbuster-Stealth-Data-Analysis-Project/README.md

-# Rockbuster-Stealth-Data-Analysis-Project
+<h1 id="rockbuster-stealth-data-analysis-project">Rockbuster-Stealth-Data-Analysis-Project</h1>
-A comprehensive data-driven presentation was prepared for the Management Board to address key business questions.
-Additionally, the data dictionary and SQL queries used to generate insights were provided to the technical team for further analysis.
+<p>A comprehensive data-driven presentation was prepared for the Management Board to address key business questions.
+Additionally, the data dictionary and SQL queries used to generate insights were provided to the technical team for further analysis.</p>
+<h2 id="rockbuster-stealth-llc-data-analysis-project">Rockbuster Stealth LLC Data Analysis Project</h2>
+<p>In this project, I was brought on by Rockbuster Stealth LLC, a traditional movie rental company, to develop a data strategy for the launch of their new online video rental service.
+The company, which once operated stores worldwide, is now facing significant competition from streaming giants like Netflix and Amazon Prime.
+My role involves leveraging SQL to analyze various data points, ultimately providing the Rockbuster Stealth management team with data-driven insights to inform their 2020 launch strategy and help the company remain competitive in the evolving market.</p>